ShivamSoni1995/Deploying-Wordpress-App-on-Amazon-ECS/readme.md

 ## Acknowledgements

-Based on the guide "Streamlining Containerized Deployments: A Comprehensive Guide to AWS ECS and WordPress Integration" by Shivam Soni[cite: 1].
+Based on the guide "Streamlining Containerized Deployments: A Comprehensive Guide to AWS ECS and WordPress Integration" by Shivam Soni[  : 1].
 ```

-Remember to replace placeholders, review the security group rules for your specific needs, and add any specific configuration details relevant to your repository's contents (like CI/CD pipeline information, environment variable setup, etc.)[cite: 74].
+Remember to replace placeholders, review the security group rules for your specific needs, and add any specific configuration details relevant to your repository's contents (like CI/CD pipeline information, environment variable setup, etc.)[  : 74].